openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 ```

 Or with the OpenShift console inside your namespace you can follow the
-pipelinerun execution via the URL provided on the "Checks" tab if you run with
+pipelinerun execution with the URL provided on the "Checks" tab if you run with
 GitHub App.